-Under the proposed legislation, a member who has retired from a sworn law-enforcement officer position under Title 51.1 (SPORS, VaLORS, or local law-enforcement officers) and who, following a bona fide break in service, is hired as a SSO or SRO, as defined in § 9.1-

-101, may work full-time as a SSO or SRO in a school division and continue to receive a retirement benefit (i.e., an in-service distribution).
+Under the amended legislation, a member who has retired from a sworn law-enforcement officer position under Title 51.1 (SPORS, VaLORS, or local law-enforcement officers) and who, following a 12 calendar month break in service, is hired by a local school division as a SSO, as defined in § 9.1-101, may work full-time as a SSO in a school division and continue to receive a retirement benefit (i.e., an in-service distribution).
 The bill also provides that the retiree will not be eligible to receive any cash match contributions pursuant to Chapter 6.1 (§ 51.1-607 et seq.) for which active employees are eligible.

-Anyone who retired from a similar hazardous duty position due to disability would lose the disability retirement benefit upon returning to work in a SSO or SRO position.
-Likewise, Line of Duty Act (LODA) benefits would cease for a LODA beneficiary who returns to work as a SSO or SRO.
+Anyone who retired from a similar hazardous duty position due to disability would lose the disability retirement benefit upon returning to work in a SSO position.
+Likewise, Line of Duty Act (LODA) benefits would cease for a LODA beneficiary who returns to work as a SSO.